 The Minister shall as soon as is practicable after the commencement of section 31 of the Conservation and Land Management Amendment Act 1991 publish in the Gazette a notification of the purpose, or combination of purposes, specified in a management plan for a State forest approved under section 60(2) before such commencement.

-[Section 60A inserted by No. 20 of 1991 s.
+[Section 60A inserted: No. 20 of 1991 s.
 31.]

 61. Plans, amending and revoking